dilolua/mt-exercise-03/README.md

 - Additional: included a function log_metrics_to_csv to save performance metrics like test perplexity into a CSV file for later analysis.

 Modifications have been made to accommodate the updated training setup and data processing requirements.
-After implementing these changes, you can proceed with training the models.
+After implementing these changes, you can proceed with training the model and generated text from a train model.